Kids Character Challenge

 But modeling and teaching our kids all the things can be hard to do, especially when we are already busy and overwhelmed with life.

 Confession: I already have great parenting workbooks, studies, devotionals, resource guides, etc… to do with my kids to raise them to love others and live justly.

 But I don’t ever do them.
 They sit on my bookshelf because finding the time to do them is hard.

 Mediocre is Great!

 One thing I’ve learned though is that my good intentions are often hijacked by my desire to do them right.
-And most parents I talk to get stuck on this as they try to raise globally conscious, kind kids who love others and care about justice we try to find the right thing and don’t start.
+And most parents I talk to get stuck on this too.
+As they try to raise globally conscious, kind kids who love others and care about justice we try to find the right thing and don’t start.

 Here’s my secret sauce to overcoming this: Be okay with half-baked (that’s not the term I really want to use).
 Sometimes mediocre is actually great.
 Why?
-It is something.
+Because it is something.
+It is starting.
 And when it comes to parenting, something is always better than nothing.

 For the first September in four years, in Fall of 2019 we started the school year not as a homeschoolers.
-And it was the first year all of my kids were in school full time.
-Let’s just say it is a bittersweet new season for the Johnston family (but now in 2020, got hijacked by COVID-19 and we are back to homeschooling).
+And it was also the first year all of my kids were in school full time.
+It was a bittersweet new season for the Johnston family (but now in 2020, got hijacked by COVID-19 and we are back to homeschooling).